Opening a DC Steakhouse Is Cliché—Which Is Why Stephen Starr and Joe Carroll Are Doing It

 Carroll doesn’t want diners to think too hard about their experience, but on the flip side, there’s a lot of thought on his part to make that happen.
 The menu in DC, like at the flagship, will be filled with grilled beef, pork, and lamb from naturally raised, heritage-breed, local-when-available animals from “the smallest farms possible”—though you won’t find those accolades listed.

 To keep prices down, there’ll be more off-cuts like veal flank, lamb blade steaks, and Denver steaks, off-set by a few splurges like the Flintstone-esque “axe-handle ribeye” (similar to a normal ribeye, but with more heft and a full rib bone).
 The same is true with the seafood section, where mackerel, whole trout, and wine-braised octopus subvert the typical swordfish steaks and crab cakes.
 Simple sauces or a pat of garlic butter accompany most, and diners can add sides.

-The menu and prices are still in development for DC, but the New York lineup includes comparably moderate options for steakhouses (an $11 blue cheese and bacon wedge, $24 bourbon-brined pork porterhouse).
+The menu is still in development for DC and Carroll says it’ll look similar to New York’s, albeit larger to fit the size of the new place.
+Prices are also meant to be comparably moderate for steakhouses (in Brooklyn, an $11 blue cheese and bacon wedge, $24 bourbon-brined pork porterhouse).

 St. Anselm’s original $15 hanger steak (now $24) is what landed it on the carnivore’s map.
 It was named “best steak” in New York by New York Magazine, even with Peter Luger looming eight blocks away.
 In DC, Carroll says their house cut will be a flatiron.
 The British term for it, “butler’s cut,” is telling of the shoulder steak’s humble status, though Carroll favors its tender, richly-flavored meat over a filet.
 Another factor keeping prices comparably modest is that all the meat served will be fresh—no dry-aging, which costs more due to the time, labor, and storage it takes to properly age meat.
 Carroll also sees it as a boon for approachability given the “bright, mineral-y” flavor vs. the muskiness of aged meat.